acaengine/docs/api/control/systems.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Run behaviour that has been exposed by a module.
-The associated method will be executed and the response returned.
+Run behaviour exposed by a module.
+The associated method will execute and the response returned.
 If this includes asynchronous or long running behaviour, the result will be awaiting up until a timeout value.
 {% endapi-method-description %}

 {% api-method-spec %}